-Lupus is best described as a chronic or long term autoimmune disease where your immune system becomes overactive and attacks its own normal and healthy tissues.
+Lupus is a chronic or long term autoimmune disease where your immune system becomes overactive and attacks its own normal and healthy tissues.
 Lupus can cause damage to your skin, blood, joints, kidneys, lungs, and heart.
-Because of how complex the disease is in nature, lupus has been coined as the “disease of 1,000 faces.”
-There are around 16,000 new lupus cases diagnosed each year in the United States.
+Because of how complex the disease is in nature, lupus has been coined as the “disease of 1,000 faces”.
+There are around 16,000 new cases of lupus each year in the United States.
 According to the Lupus Foundation Of America, up to one and a half million people may be living with the disease.
-The exact cause of lupus is unclear at this time, however, it is considered to be an autoimmune disorder.
+The exact cause of lupus is unclear at this time, however, it is one of the autoimmune disorders.

 Lupus Can Affect Anyone